Coastal safety signs

 In 2005 'a guide to beach safety flags, signs and symbols' was published by the RNLI.
 The project was overseen by the National Beach Safety Council and developed in conjunction with coastal local authorities and national organisations.
 The guide addresses the issues outlined above and gives operators principles and guidance to consider when seeking to give advice to the visitor along the coast.

-The guide and more information can be accessed from the RNLI beach safety pages.
+The guide and more information can be accessed from the RNLI website.